-Los Angeles – Bonhams was honored to feature works from the Betty and Monte Factor Family Collection in a single owner section of its semi-annual "Made in California: Contemporary Art" auction on October 3.
+Los Angeles – Bonhams was honoured to feature works from the Betty and Monte Factor Family Collection in a single owner section of its semi-annual "Made in California: Contemporary Art" auction on October 3.
 The sale brought more than $1.45 million against its 968,000 pre-sale estimate.
 Highlights included three new world auction records from Factor Family Collection for works by Ed Bereal, Billy Al Bengston and Hassel Smith.
 Additional pieces from the single owner section took top spots in the auction with many of the lots far surpassing their pre-sale estimates.

 Sharon Goodman Squires, Director of the "Made in California: Contemporary Art" Department at Bonhams, said of the sale: "The enormous success of this auction indicates the current strength in the market for Post-War Southern California Contemporary Art.
 Bonhams is the only international auction house with a dedicated sale category in the area of California Contemporary Art and is clearly the market leader."